Find Affordable College Courses

 Macon, GA

-Mercer University landed the #6 spot in the 2023 rankings for the best journalism programs.
-Located in the midsize city of Macon, Mercer is a private not-for-profit college with a medium-sized student population.
+With a ranking of #6, Mercer University did quite well on this year’s best schools for journalism students.
+Located in the midsize city of Macon, Mercer is a private not-for-profit school with a moderately-sized student population.

 While working on their degree, journalism majors at Mercer accumulate an average of around $26,921 in student debt.